 Before the shift to EBLR, banks relied on systems such as the Marginal Cost of Funds-Based Lending Rate (MCLR) and the Base Rate.
 These older frameworks often delayed the benefits of policy rate cuts from reaching customers.
 With EBLR, any movement in the benchmark rate is quickly reflected in loan interest rates, bringing more transparency, accountability, and fairness for borrowers.

-Common external benchmarks used for EBLR
+External benchmarks commonly used for EBLR

 Banks in India can link their EBLR-based loans to the following benchmarks:

-Repo rate – Rate at which RBI lends money to commercial banks
+- Repo rate – Rate at which RBI lends money to commercial banks

-3-month treasury bill yield published by Financial Benchmarks India Pvt.
+- 3-month treasury bill yield published by Financial Benchmarks India Pvt.
 Ltd. (FBIL)

-6-month treasury bill yield published by FBIL
+- 6-month treasury bill yield published by FBIL

-Any other benchmark published by FBIL
+- Any other benchmark published by FBIL

-How does EBLR work?
+How does the EBLR system work?

 Banks calculate lending rates under EBLR as: